kulttuuri/containers-on-the-fly/README.md

 #### Create Configurations

 After copying the files, make configurations to the files.
-You can mainly start with the `user_config/settings` file first, and then look at the other files to determine if there is something more specific to configure.
+The files to configure are:

+- `user_config/settings`: The main settings file.
+You should at least review and configure the settings here.
+- `user_config/backend_settings.json`: Settings for the backend (web api) of the web interface.
+Would be good to review this file for any extra configurations.
+- `user_config/frontend_settings.js`: Settings for the frontend of the web interface.
+Might not require any extra configurations.
+- `user_config/nginx_settings.conf`: Contains the configurations for the Nginx proxy server.
+Does not require any extra configurations.

-#### Setup the Servers
+#### Setup the Main Server

 After the configurations are ready, start setting up web servers with the command: